8 out of 10 small to medium businesses use social media marketing in order to drive the growth of their business.

 LinkedIn is like Twitter, in the sense that it’s a bit more forgiving when it comes to posting promotional content that includes a call-to-action.

-Calls-to-action are important if you want to generate engagement on social media.
+Calls-to-action are important social media strategy if you want to generate engagement on social media.

 However, make sure that you understand the rules of the game before you use them.